vishnu-chegondi/vishnu-chegondi/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on Python and GoLang
+- 🔭 I’m currently working using Python and GoLang
-- 🌱 I’m currently learning Infrastructure Code
+- 🌱 I’m currently learning Infrastructure Code and automate deployments on k8s.
 - 👯 I’m looking to collaborate with ChildLike Geeky Minds(Note: Child are best learners)

 ---